sustrik/libmill/spec.md

     printf ("Hello, world!\n");
 }

+coroutine bar ()
+{
     go foo();
+}
 ```

 Note that all the coroutines launched from the current coroutine are canceled
 automatically once the parent coroutine exits.
 Therefore, program's 'costack'
 (as call stack, but for coroutines) forms a tree.
 There's no lifetime overlap
-among the coroutines, callee's lifetime is fully contained in caller's lifetime.
+among the coroutines, callee's lifetime is fully contained within caller's
+lifetime.

 Use *select* keyword to wait for events.
 The only events supported by mill are
-'done' events from the child corouines and 'cancel' event from the parent.
+'done' events from the child coroutines and 'cancel' event from the parent.

 ```
 coroutine foo ()